-Placement by the English Proficiency Test (EPT) or passage of an approved substitute course for the EPT.
-ENGL 1A Learning Outcomes (GELO) Upon successful completion of the course, students will be able to - communicate meaning clearly and effectively; - identify focus, tailored to a particular audience and purpose; - perform effectively the essential steps of the writing [&]quot;Vision is the art of seeing things invisible."
-Swift process (prewriting, organizing, composing, revising, and editing); - explain, analyze, develop, and criticize ideas effectively. - use within an essay supporting material drawn from primary and secondary sources, including appropriate citations; - organize individual paragraphs and entire essays; - construct sentences with accuracy, variety, and clarity; - use appropriate diction and tone; - control conventions of written English (e.g. punctuation, spelling, reference, agreement).
 GE Area A2 Course Description ENGL 1A fulfills the written communication general education requirement.
 Courses in GE Area A2 cultivate an understanding of the writing process and the goals, dynamics, and genres of written communication, with special attention to the nature of writing in the university.
 Students will develop college-level reading abilities, rhetorical sophistication, and writing styles that give form and coherence to complex ideas and feelings.
 A passing grade of C- or better signifies that the student is a capable college-level writer and reader of English.
 GE A2 Learning Outcomes (GELO) In addition to the learning objectives stated above (GELO), ENGL 1A also measures the learning goals of GE Area 2.
-Upon successful completion of the course, students will be able to - 1. demonstrate the ability to read actively and rhetorically; - 2. demonstrate the ability to perform the essential steps in the writing process (prewriting, organizing, composing, revising, and editing) and demonstrate an awareness of said performance; - 3. articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals; - 4. demonstrate the ability to integrate their ideas and those of others by explaining, analyzing, developing, and criticizing ideas effectively in several genres; - 5. demonstrate college-level language use, clarity, and grammatical proficiency in writing.
+Upon successful completion of the course, students will be able to - 1. read actively and rhetorically; - 2. perform the essential steps in the writing process (prewriting, organizing, composing, revising, and editing) and demonstrate an awareness of said performance; - 3. articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals; - 4. integrate their ideas and those of others by explaining, analyzing, developing, and criticizing ideas effectively in several genres; - 5. demonstrate college-level language use, clarity, and grammatical proficiency in writing.
 Required Texts and Materials:

-•Lunsford, Andrea.
+- •Lunsford, Andrea.
 Everyday Writer. any ed.
 Boston: Bedford St. Martin's.
 Other handbooks that cover sentence structure, grammar,punctuation, MLA stds. may be acceptable.
 See me. - •Kriszner, Laurie G., and Stephen R. Mandell.
 Patterns for College Writing: A Rhetorical Reader and Guide.
-13th ed.
+14th ed.
 Boston: Bedford St. Martin's P, 2014. - College Dictionary preferably The American Heritage Dictionary. - •A 3-ring notebook to hold course handouts and writing. - •Black or blue pen for all in-class writings.
 Note: All in-class and informal essays must be written in ink, and all formal essays and assignments must be typed and follow MLA standards.
 Reading: